This post may contain affiliate links. Please read my disclosure for more information.

 AirBnb tip #3: Check your local laws

-When thinking about how to start an AirBnb side hustle, it is important to first understand your local city permitting rules.
+When thinking about how to start making money with an AirBnb side hustle, it is important to first understand your local city permitting rules.

 Before you list your home, and especially before you purchase any new property for the purpose of turning it into an AirBnb Rental, check your local laws on the rules for operating a “short term rental” property.